ronak0401/GreenHouse_STM32/README.md

-# GreenHouse_STM32
+# GreenHouse_STM32 🌱

-A STM32-based temperature monitoring and control system using DHT11, L298N motor driver, and 7-segment display.
-Simulates greenhouse temperature regulation.
+A STM32-based greenhouse temperature monitoring and control system.

+This project reads temperature using a DHT11 sensor, displays it on a 2-digit 7-segment display, and activates a cooling fan using an L298N motor driver if the temperature exceeds a threshold.

+## 🧠 Features
+- Real-time temperature reading with DHT11
+- Multiplexed display using 7-segment common anode LEDs
+- Fan control logic using L298N
+- Timer-based refresh using STM32 TIM2 interrupt

+## 🔧 Hardware Used
+- STM32F407VG (or compatible STM32 board)
+- DHT11 temperature and humidity sensor
+- 2-digit common-anode 7-segment display
+- L298N motor driver (for DC fan or exhaust control)
+- Power supply & jumper wires

+## 🛠️ Software Used
+- STM32CubeMX
+- Keil uVision (with .uvprojx project file)
+- HAL drivers for GPIO, Timers

+## 📁 Project Structure

+## Author Ronak Agarwal,Rahil Khan